skorfmann/cdktf-hybrid-module/Readme.md

 - [ ] Add [jsii](https://cdk.tf/jsii) for polyglot package
 - [ ] Add unit tests
 - [ ] Come up with a more realistic example for the construct

+## Conclusion

+While it's not the best user experience at this point, I think this demonstrates that the [Terraform CDK](https://cdkt.tf) is capable of distributing hybrid modules.
+When the various issues around this topic are fixed, it'll be actually a pretty good user experience from my point of view.

+## Contributions

+Contributions to this repository are more than welcome!